DadeJahnavi/ESP32-6DOF-Robotic-Arm/README.md

 # 🤖 6-DOF Programmable Robotic Arm (ESP32 + WiFi Control)

+🚀 Built in 5 days during an intensive robotics internship, focusing on real hardware debugging and system integration

 A browser-controlled robotic arm built using **ESP32, PCA9685 PWM driver, and 6 servo motors**, designed for precise calibration and repeatable pick-and-place operations.

 ---